Bill Winters (gridiron football): Life after football

-Winters has worked as a financial consultant and insurance agent through the years, and continues to do it part-time.
-In addition, he has done some acting and voice over work, writing and some coaching.
+Winters has worked as a financial consultant and insurance agent, as well as having done some acting and voice over work, writing and some coaching.
 He authored a book called From the Outhouse to the Penthouse and Somewhere in Between: The Story of One Free Agent's Trip Through the Ranks of Pro Football.
 He is a lifetime member of the National Football League Players Association and a member of the Screen Actors Guild.
-After serving as a teacher for 9 years and a coach for 4 years in the Spring Independent School District in Houston, Texas, where he helped coach the Spring Dekaney High School Wildcats to the 2011 5A Division II State Football Championship, he resigned his position to pursue new opportunities.
+After serving as a teacher for 9 years and a coach for 4 years in the Spring Independent School District in Houston, Texas, where he helped coach the Spring Dekaney High School Wildcats to the 2011 5A Division II State Football Championship and a 20th MaxPreps Final National Ranking, he resigned his position to pursue new opportunities.